7db9a/lsk/README.md

 ## Other usage

 If you like tools like `fzf`, you may like this.
-You can run ls-key with scripts you make (bash, python, etc) for fuzzy directory jumping, fuzzy file opening, and fuzzy commands (very experimental).
+You can run lsk with scripts you make (bash, python, etc) for fuzzy directory jumping, fuzzy file opening, and fuzzy commands (very experimental).

 `c` is for command.